fparisio-zz/ogs/Documentation/ProjectFile/material/solid/constitutive_relation/Ehlers/damage_properties/i_damage_properties.md

 \attention This implementation does not contain strain regularization.
 The model should be used with care as pathological mesh-dependency may arise.
-To overcome this issue, the user can employ the non-locol integral formulation.
+To overcome this issue, the user can employ the non-local integral formulation.